tseemann/snippy/README.md

 ```
 It works by running `samtools tview` for each variant, which can be very slow
 if you have 1000s of variants.
 Using `--cpus` as high as possible is recommended.

+## Options

+* `--rgid` will set the Read Group (`RG`) ID (`ID`) and Sample (`SM`) in the BAM and VCF file.
+If not supplied, it will will use the `--outdir` folder name for both `ID` and `SM`.

+* `--mapqual` is the minimum mapping quality to accept in variant calling.
+BWA MEM using `60`
+to mean a read is "uniquely mapped".

+* `--basequal` is minimum quality a nucleotide needs to be used in variant calling.
+We use
+`13` which corresponds to error probability of ~5%.
+It is a traditional SAMtools value.

+* `--maxsoft` is how many bases of an alignment to allow to be soft-clipped before discarding
+the alignment.
+This is to encourage global over local alignment, and is passed to the
+`samclip` tool.

+* `--mincov` and `--minfrac` are used to apply hard thresholds to the variant calling
+beyond the existing statistical measure..
+The optimal values depend on your sequencing
+depth and contamination rate.
+Values of 10 and 0.9 are commonly used.

+* `--targets` takes a BED file and only calls variants in those regions.
+Not normally needed
+unless you are only interested in variants in specific locii (eg. AMR genes) but are still
+performing WGS rather than amplicon sequencing.

+* `--contigs` allows you to call SNPs from contigs rather than reads.
+It shreds the contigs
+into synthetic reads, as to put the calls on even footing with other read samples in a
+multi-sample analysis.

 # Core SNP phylogeny